-Word on the radio-rumor-mill tells us Bill KD0YRF has purchased the Buck Hill and Faribault repeaters from Nagi N0AGI and the cBridge from James and progress is continuing to bring Minnesota Statewide to their repeaters with the exception being the St.Cloud repeater which will become a stand alone system.
+Word on the radio-rumor-mill tells us Bill KD0YRF has purchased the Faribault repeater from Nagi N0AGI and the cBridge from James and progress is continuing to bring Minnesota Statewide to their repeaters with the exception being the St.Cloud repeater which will become a stand alone system.
 Work is also ongoing to reconnect the isolated MNDMR with the original MNDMR.
 Good news for the most part.
 I’ll be happy to replace this posting once official word is available.

 Reminder to all, this Saturday is the DMR breakfast.
 We meet every other week.